- Basic Policy

 Sumitomo Forestry Holds Seminar to Support Balancing Work and Family Care

-About 150 people attended the seminar, including those who are currently caring for family members, those who want to begin preparing, and those who want to learn for their subordinates and coworkers.
-Individual consultations with the seminar instructors were held for individuals who chose to attend after the seminar.
+Sumitomo Forestry held seminars titled "Secrets to Balancing Work and Family Care" in December 2021, “Balancing Work and Dementia Care" in July 2022, and "The Basics of Elderly Care Facilities and Nursing Care Costs" in December 2022, with about 50 to 150 employees attending each session, including those who are already caring for family members, those who want to start preparations, and those who want to learn for their subordinates and colleagues.
+Individual consultations with the seminar instructors are held for individuals who choose to attend after each seminar.

 We will continue to provide seminars and consultations to assist people in balancing work and family care.